leecr1215/leecr1215/README.md

 ### Hi there 👋

+Hello my name is chelim.
+I'm a student majoring in computer science and engineering at Chungnam National University.
+I'm be interested in image processing.
+I am studying Java and Python languages.

 <!--
 **leecr1215/leecr1215** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.